jasinskidev/jasinskidev/README.md

 ## Hi there 👋

-<b>I'm a software engineer</b> having industry experience building distributed systems and web applications used by hundreds of thousands of people. <b>Specializing in JavaScript technologies and AWS.</b>
+<b>I'm a software engineer</b> having industry experience building distributed systems and web applications used by hundreds of thousands of people. <b>Specializing in web and cloud development.</b>

 ### Achievements